-Psychopathology Pop Culture Reflection
+Personality Pop Culture Reflection

-This assignment will require students to reflect on ways that pop culture contributes to the mental health stigma and/or inaccurate portrayals of mental health disorders and reflect on ways you believe pop culture has brought accurate portrayals and awareness of mental health disorders.
-This reflection can pull information from social media trends, news portrayal, music/movies/television/etc. portrayals, and other pop culture sources.
-The reflection should be between 4-6 pages in length.
+This assignment will require students to reflect on the ways that pop culture has informed them about personality or beliefs they hold about personality due to what pop culture has presented/portrayed.
+This reflection can pull from personal opinions, media (movies, social media, music, etc.) and from research/other resources.
+Please note that when using resources not from lectures or assigned readings, it is expected that students cite their information.
+This reflection should be between 2-3 pages in length.
 More information on requirements will be uploaded to Blackboard.
-The due date is December 6th, 2024, at 11:59pm.
+The due date is February 9th, 2025, at 11:59pm.